Toy Gravizap for Black Hole Redemption

-One can compute the evolution of the entropy in this process for either bits inside ($A$, black holes entropy) and outside ($B$, radiation entropy) the horizon.
-These entropies $S_A$ and $S_B$ are shown in figure~\ref{fig:causald} (right) for a particular choice of the initial state.
-Independently of this choice, it is obvious that in any such process the entropy of the interior state $S_A$ (number of microstates) will be always decreasing.
-Meanwhile, entropy $S_B$ (entanglement entropy) might increase initially, but it will be always bounded by $S_A$, vanishing eventually.
-This is the behavior expected from a unitary Page curve.
+One can compute the evolution of the entropy in this process for both bits inside ($A$, coarse-grained black hole entropy) and outside ($B$, fine-grained radiation entropy) the horizon.
+These entropies, $S_A$ and $S_B$, are shown in figure~\ref{fig:causald} (right) for a particular choice of the initial state.
+Regardless of this choice, it is evident that in any such process, the entropy of the interior state $S_A$ (number of microstates) will always decrease.
+Meanwhile, the entropy $S_B$ (entanglement entropy) might initially increase, but it will always be bounded by $S_A$ and eventually vanish.
+This behavior aligns with the expected behavior of a unitary Page curve.

-In the original work~\cite{Hawking:1976ra} Hawking argues that the radiation is always maximally entangled with the interior (\emph{prinicple of ignorance}).
-However, as~\cite{Hayden:2007cs} explains and as the present models simply illustrates this is only possible at the early times of the black hole evolution.
-After a half of the black hole has been evaporated (Page time) additional Hall quanta start destroying the entanglement due to interactions necessarily present in the interior.
+In the original work~\cite{Hawking:1976ra}, Hawking argues that the radiation is always maximally entangled with the interior (\emph{the principle of ignorance}).
+However, as explained by~\cite{Hayden:2007cs} and as the present model simply illustrates, this is only possible during the early stages of black hole evolution.
+After half of the black hole has evaporated (Page time), additional Hawking quanta will destroy the entanglement due to interactions necessarily present in the interior.

-In summary, in the considered toy model a simple quantum evolution of a state in patch $A$ can be interpreted as creation of entangled pairs in a causally disconnected patch $B$.
-By the same evolution, these pairs participate in processing the information inside the black hole and the extraction of the remaining part of the original state until the latter is completely teleported from $A$ to $B$.
-Such a quantum system was discussed here as a toy example of a black hole.

-\paragraph{Acknowledgments.} I am grateful to the Simons Foundation for its support of the International Institute of Physics in Natal.
-This work was supported by the award {\#}884966.
-I am also grateful to Andrei Mironov, Sergey Mironov, Alexei Morozov and Andrey Morozov, with whom the ideas of the topological realization of quantum teleportation were originally discussed~\cite{M5}.
+One should keep in mind that the black diagram in figure~(\ref{fig:causald}) (right) is not the full S matrix element as long as the evolution is generated by an operator like~(\ref{evolop}).
+The intermediate states of the evolution are linear combinations of states with and without radiation, for example, \be |\Psi\rangle \ = \ \alpha + \beta + \gamma \,, \ee where shaded parts of the diagrams correspond to the interior.
+In other words, the quanta outside the horizon only exist with a certain probability, and even the position of the horizon is not well-defined.
+The latter will be defined upon the measurement of the radiation.
+Practically, this means that the entropies will be computed for linear combinations of diagrams like the one in figure~\ref{fig:causald} (right).
+This will not affect the qualitative behavior of the Page curve, and the property $S_A\leq S_B$.